Yang Zuoxing – The Man behind Antminer S9 and Whatsminer (Shenma)

 In 2014, Yang made his foray into the crypto space.
 He worked with Friedcat (the earliest crypto mining hardware maker in China) and designed the 28nm BE300 chip which outperformed Bitmain’s Antminer S5 in power consumption back then.
 After the mysterious missing of Friedcat in 2015, he told Bitmain’s co-founder Micree Zhan that the full-custom design methodology is perfect for mining chip design, and turned to help Bitmain to design Antminer S7 (chip 1385) and S9 (chip 1387) using his proposed methodology.

-Yang is the first one to come up with adopting full-custom design in crypto mining chip design when others still used APR (auto place and routing) and could finish the chip design in 3-6 months.
-While when rivals began to use full-custom design, he could improve the chip performance by twice using the same methodology.
+Yang is the first one to come up with adopting full-custom design in crypto mining chip design when others still used APR (auto place and routing) and he could finish the chip design fast in 3-6 months.
+When rivals also began to use full-custom design, he was able to improve the chip performance by twice using the same methodology.

 Yang left Bitmain and founded Bitewei Co. for Whatsminer or Shenma production in July 2016 as he failed to get financing from Bitmain after 5 rounds of negotiations.